-This BBC video explores what the coming 9.0 quake will do to the west coast.
+This BBC video explores what a 9.0 quake would do to the west coast.

 Ordinary Houses will Sustain Significant Damage

 Practically every house is the Bay Area is being threatened.
-We have identified 4 common types of house and have written web pages and made videos to show you how to retrofit them.
-This includes Cripple Wall Retrofits, No Cripple Wall Retrofits, Retrofits of Homes with Living Area above a Garage, and Hillside Home Retrofits
+We have identified 4 common types of houses and have written web pages and made videos to show you how to retrofit them.
+This includes Cripple Wall Retrofits, No Cripple Wall Retrofits, Retrofits of Homes with Living Area above a Garage, and Hillside Home Retrofits.

 More Bay Area Earthquakes: The Devastating Potential of the Cascadia and San Andreas Fault Lines